Samba (bank): History

-Samba was always the acronym for the Saudi American Bank but the name was changed to Samba Financial Group permanently in 2003 and all references to Saudi American Bank were removed.
-This name change followed Citibank's decision to pull out of Saudi Arabia and sell its then 20% stake to the General Organisation for Social Insurance.
+In 2003, the bank's name was officially changed to Samba Financial Group, and all references to Saudi American Bank were removed.
+This name change followed Citibank's decision to pull out of Saudi Arabia and sell its then 20% stake.
 Officially, this was done due to the anticipated relaxation of laws governing foreign banks' operations in the Kingdom.
 Some speculate that this was due to rising anti-American sentiment in Saudi Arabia.
-This has become more evident after the change of the Saudi British Bank name as well to SABB in 2006.
 Nevertheless, SABB is still an HSBC partnership and they have changed their artwork and colors from green and white to the HSBC logo.

+Samba Financial group was the first in the banking sector to simplify the process of transferring money overseas within hours.
+This was led by general manager Akhtar Aalam.

 In 2004, Citibank sold its remaining stake in the company.

 In March 2007, Samba Financial Group acquired 68% of Crescent Commercial Bank Limited (CCBL) in Pakistan.
 CCBL, established in 2002, was formerly known as Mashreq Bank Pakistan Limited, which in turn was the result of the merger in 2003 of Crescent Investment Bank Limited and the Pakistan branches of Mashreq Bank psc.
 CCBL is now named Samba Bank Pakistan.
 It currently operates 37 branches across Pakistan; the bank hopes to expand its network of branches in 2018.

 In June 2008, Samba opened the first integrated branch in Dubai, UAE.

 In 2010, Samba opened the first branch in Doha, Qatar.

 In August 2011, Samba made the list of top ten safest banks 2011 in the Middle East ranked at number four.

-In 2017, Rania Mahmoud Nashar was named CEO.
+In 2017, Rania Nashar was named CEO.
 This makes Samba the first listed Saudi commercial bank to have a female CEO.

+In 2022, Samba merged into the National Commercial Bank, which established the largest bank in the Kingdom.

+International operations

-It's International Operations consist of a branch each in London, Doha, and Dubai, as well as a subsidiary that has 40 branches across major cities in Pakistan.
+Its International Operations consist of a branch each in London, Doha, and Dubai, as well as a subsidiary that has 40 branches across major cities in Pakistan.
 The company dates back to 1955.
 After a partial nationalization program by the Saudi government, Citibank owned a 40% stake in the company in 1980 but sold its remaining interest in 2004.